“I want to go home!” “Get me out of here!” “I need to leave!”

 “Let’s take a walk in the garden, do some crafts, make a project for _______ or prepare a snack for everyone.”

 “ You are such a great worker, wife, daughter or mother; you always take time to help others.
 Could you help me organize these things?
 I really need your help.
-It is always better when you do it, I never seem together it right, can you help with this?
+It is always better when you do it, I never seem to be able to do it right or the way you do, can you help with this?
 I just cannot seem to do this the way you do."

 Ask them to assist in preparing simple aspects of a meal or snack, provide them with different colors of patch squares or papers to sort into piles, have them assist with sorting laundry with you.